Constraints on variation in $\alpha$ and $m_e$ from WMAP 7-year data: Results and Discussion

 In Fig.~\ref{fig:alfa-emasa} we show the posterior distribution for $\alpha/\alpha_0$ and $m_e/(m_e)_0$, for the case of joint variation of these quantities, marginalized over the cosmological parameters.
 The results correspond to different data sets.
 The difference in the contours is mainly due to the large degeneracy of $m_e$ and $H_0$, and the different $H_0$ values derived from the Sloan power spectrum and from the $H_0$ prior.
 We see that the mean value of $m_e$ is more affected than the mean value of $\alpha$.
 These results can also be seen in Table~\ref{table-results2}.

 A variation of $\alpha$ or $m_e$ affects the recombination scenario (see \citet{Scoccola09} for example).
 As a consequence, the angular diameter distance at recombination is modified if any of these constants varies.
 This results in a change in the Doppler peak positions and heights (see \citet{Turner} for example).
 This explains the degeneracy between $\alpha$ and $m_e$ shown in Fig.~\ref{fig:alfa-emasa} and confirmed by the correlation coefficient.
 On the other hand, the degeneracy between $\alpha$ or $m_e$ with the baryon mass density or the Hubble constant can be explained since these effects are similar to a change in the cosmological parameters.
+A variation in $\alpha$ and/or $m_e$ at recombination, affects mainly the binding energy of hydrogen.
+This quantity is proportional to $m_e \alpha^2$.
+When only one constant is allowed to vary, its influence on the parameter estimation is similar, regardless of the constant.
+However, when a joint variation analysis is performed, the results are different for $\alpha$ and $m_e$, due to the power with which they enter the hydrogen binding energy.
+In particular, in Fig.~\ref{fig:alfa-emasa}, we note that the bounds on $\alpha$ are not affected when including additional data sets to the CMB data.
+This is due to the fact that $\alpha$ is no longer correlated with $H_0$, as it was shown previously (see, for example, \citet{landau08}).